robwilkerson/site24x7-cli/README.md

 ## Installation

 1. Download a released binary and place it into your `$PATH`
-1. Run `site24x7 configure` to provide authentication and authorization credentials
+1. Run `site24x7 configure` to provide authentication and authorization credentials; you'll need to have your client ID, client secret, and grant token handy
 1. `site24x7 --help` to see what's available

 ## Development